JackiePease/JackiePease.github.io/_posts/2021-05-03-DrawingBotV3-plotting-without-coding.markdown

 ![exportsettings_speedpenuppendown.png](https://jackiepease.github.io/assets/plotting_without_code/exportsettings_speedpenuppendown.png)

-..* I changed the feedrate to F2000 (the default is F8000, which is likely to damage some pens, but it's definitely worth experimenting here)
+I changed the feedrate to F2000 (the default is F8000, which is likely to damage some pens, but it's definitely worth experimenting here)
-..* The pen up and pen down setting will depend on the plotter you're using.
+The pen up and pen down setting will depend on the plotter you're using.
 Currently I'm using M3 S40 for pen up and M3 S60 for pen down, but again this is subject to experimentation...

 ![exportsettings_direction.png](https://jackiepease.github.io/assets/plotting_without_code/exportsettings_direction.png)

-..* I've set the x-direction to Negative to stop the plotter sending a mirror image - this will depend on the plotter, and whatever has been set up in firmware
+The x-direction has been changed to Negative to stop the plotter sending a mirror image - this will depend on the plotter, and whatever has been set up in firmware

 Then import your picture and set the paper size and orientation.